jkb23/pb162_seminar_project/README.md

 1. Define the natural order on the `Vertex2D` class according to the `equals() `method, i.e. it is sorted according to the X coordinate in ascending order and in case of a match it is sorted by Y in ascending order.
+	> For primitive types, there are static comparison methods, such as `Double.compare`.

 2. Create `VertexInverseComparator` for the `Vertex2D` class in the package `cz.muni.fi.pb162.project.comparator`.
     The comparator will sort the vertices by **descending**, first sort by X coordinate descending, and in case of a match, sort Y by descending.